Neuronal lineage marker: Neuron markers

 Neuron-specific Class III β-tubulin (TuJ1) is present in newly generated immature postmitotic neurons and differentiated neurons and in some mitotically active neuronal precursors.

 Microtubule-associated protein 2 (MAP-2) is a cytoskeletal protein.
 Its expression is weak in neuronal precursors but it increases during neuron development process.
 In general, its expression is confined to neurons and reactive astrocytes.

 Neuron specific enolase (NSE), also called as gamma-enolase or enolase 2, is a cytosolic protein that is expressed in mature neurons.
 NSE levels increase along the neuron development reaching higher level in later stages.
 It can be expressed in glial cells during oligodendrocyte differentiation with the same levels that have been found in neuron culture, but is repressed when cells become mature.
 In pathological conditions was also reported that glial neoplasms and reactive glial cells expressed this marker.

 Calretinin is widely distributed in different neuronal populations of vertebrate retina, being a valuable marker for immature postmitotic neurons.

 Neuronal Nuclei antigen (NeuN) or Fox-3 is a nuclear protein present in postmitotic cell, at the point of differentiation into mature cells.
 It can be used to detect almost all neuronal cell types except Purkinje cells, olfactory bulb mitral cells, retinal photoreceptor and dopaminergic neurons in the substantia nigra.

 Calbindin is expressed by cerebellar Purkinje cells and granule cells of the hippocampus.
 The reorganization and migration of calbindin-stained Purkinje neurons in rat cerebellum after peripheral nerve injury suggests that calbindin may be a marker for immature post-mitotic neurons, similar to calretinin.

 Tyrosine hydroxylase (TH) is an enzyme involved in the synthesis of dopamine and norepinephrine.
 Generally, it is used as a marker for dopaminergic neurons, but it can also be found in some forebrain neurons which make norepinephrine (which is the product of dopamine and the enzyme dopamine β-hydroxylase).

 Choline Acetyltransferase (ChAT) is expressed in cholinergic neurons of both the CNS and PNS.
 In the CNS, ChAT is expressed in motor neurons and pre-ganglionic autonomic neurons of the spinal cord, a subset of neurons in the neostriatum and in the basal forebrain.
 On the other hand, in PNS it is present in a small group of sympathetic neurons and in all parasympathetic neurons.

 GABA is a mature neuronal marker expressed in GABAergic interneurons (inhibitor neurons which are generally interneurons in the brain).
 GAD65/67 are two enzymes involved in GABA synthesis by GABAergic interneurons.

+Amyloid precursor protein (APP), the central protein in Alzheimer's Disease, is expressed differently during neuron differentiation.
+The expression of APP isoforms 695 and 714 is up-regulated in well-differentiated post-mitotic neuronal cells, while APP isoform 770 is down-regulated.
+These dynamics provide valuable insights into the differentiation state of neurons, aiding in the identification and study of neuronal development and maturation stages.